Where are they now? Liverpool’s XI from Klopp’s first match in charge

 ST: Divock Origi

-Origi’s time at Liverpool has been full of ups and downs.
+Origi’s time at Liverpool was full of ups and downs.
 After a spell in the first team in Klopp’s maiden season, his time at the club looked likely to be at an end when he returned from a poor loan spell at Wolfsburg in 2018.

-However, he’s since shocked everyone to forge a reputation as a big-game player thanks to his goals in the Champions League semi-final and final and his Merseyside derby exploits.
+However, he shocked everyone to forge a reputation as a big-game player thanks to his goals in the Champions League semi-final and final and his Merseyside derby exploits.
 Maybe someday we’ll find out why he was running back to the halfway line…

 LW: Philippe Coutinho